-The delay was not a result of false modesty.
-Ayyadurai describes himself as the “world's foremost authority on integrating systems of medicine” and creator of the discipline of Systems Visualization.
-He has asserted his authority as an MIT faculty member to overawe his critics, even though his actual job of lecturer does not give him faculty status.
-At least some of the many labs, institutes, and initiatives he boasts of leading appear to have little reality beyond his own web pages.
-For example, his MIT Email Lab, was launched February 2012 on one of his private websites.
-Unusually for a laboratory its webpage mentions no MIT faculty, research activities, facilities, grants, or working papers.
-It does prominently feature his own descriptions of email history, his definitions of email, and his press clippings.
-(Around March 12 the site suddenly erased all claims to MIT affiliation).
-Neither can it be attributed to shyness.
-He is, after all, the author of The Internet Publicity Guide: How To Maximize Your Marketing And Promotion In Cyberspace.
+The delay, from what I can tell, was not a result of false modesty.
+Ayyadurai, author of The Internet Publicity Guide: How To Maximize Your Marketing And Promotion In Cyberspace, describes himself as the “world's foremost authority on integrating systems of medicine” and creator of the discipline of Systems Visualization.
+He has claimed to be an MIT faculty member, even though his actual job of lecturer does not give him faculty status.
+At least some of the many labs, institutes, and initiatives he claims to lead appear to have little substance beyond his own Web pages.
+For example, his MIT Email Lab was launched February 2012 on one of his private Web sites.
+Unusually, for a laboratory, its Web page mentions no MIT faculty, research activities, facilities, grants, or working papers.
+It does prominently feature his descriptions of e-mail history, his definitions of e-mail, and press clippings.
+Around March 12, the site ceased to make any mention of an affiliation with MIT, except for at least one reference in his biography featured on the Web site.

-Making up for these decades of uncharacteristic reticence, Ayyadurai registered the domains historyofemail.net on July 2, 2010 and inventorofemail.com on July 5, 2010.
-That was around the time the description “Inventor of the World’s First E-Mail System” appeared on his existing website.
+Ayyadurai registered the domains historyofemail.net on July 2, 2010 and inventorofemail.com on July 5, 2010.
+That was around the time the description “Inventor of the World’s First E-Mail System” appeared on his existing Web site.
 Somewhere along the road, according to the Post, he hired a public relations firm.
-On 30 August 2011 he registered at Wikipedia and set about “correcting” the entry on email.
-His angry pleas failed to prevent established editors from repeatedly blocking his edits, and he was soon barred from making further changes.
+On Aug.
+30, 2011 he registered at Wikipedia and set about editing the entry on “email.”
+Editors repeatedly blocked his edits, and he made angry pleas for them to stop.
+He was soon barred from making further changes.

-His press clippings show that Ayyadurai had more success in convincing bloggers with his new websites and a slick infographic laying out his vision of the history of email.
-An August 2011 blog story celebrated the 29th anniversary of his invention of email and was picked up around the web, including the Huffington Post.
-Fast Company’s website was soon reporting the advice of “the man who designed email as we know it” to the United States Postal Service.
-TIME posted a lengthy online interview with “The Man Who Invented Email.”
+A collection of press clippings on his Web site show that Ayyadurai had more success in convincing bloggers of his version of the history of e-mail.
+An August 2011 blog story published by “The Next Web” celebrated the 29th anniversary of his invention of email “as copyrighted by [Ayyadurai]” and was picked up around the Web, including the Huffington Post.
+Fast Company’s Web site was soon reporting the advice of “the man who designed email as we know it” to the United States Postal Service.
+TIME’s TechLand posted a lengthy online interview with “The Man Who Invented Email.”
 The Washington Post was no more credulous than these other publications.
-But the story’s transition from blog to print brought it greater scrutiny and, ultimately, an apology from the newspaper.
+But the story’s transition from blog to print brought it greater scrutiny and, ultimately, an apology from the newspaper’s Ombudsman.

-What Influence Did Ayyadurai’s Work Have on Later Systems?
+What influence did Ayyadurai’s work have on later systems?

 As far as we know, none.